Travelinglight/zeiInDaddysHouse/README.md

 # zeiInDaddysHouse
-This is a professional private music sharing website with DDP group
+This is a professional private music sharing website for DDP students, and it's also the term project for CMPT 365, SFU.